KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/README.md

 1. Get to know OpenCV (I really took the time to read up on the functions used).
 2. Use Hough transform to successfully identify the road lane.
-3. Create a good written report and discuss the methodology aswell as results.
+3. Create a good written report and discuss the methodology as well as results.

 ## The following are included: